kra53n/getgit/README.md

 **Getgit** - terminal utility that allows to clone user repositories.

-`It allows to clone only public repositories because of using цуи parsing.`
+`It allows to clone only public repositories because of using web parsing.`

 ## How to install